pranayshthakur/To-do-Application1/App-Development-Instruction.md

 3. **Access the Front End:**
    To access the front end of the application, open a web browser and navigate to `http://127.0.0.1:5000/`.
 You should see the To-Do App interface where you can add, view, complete, and delete tasks.

+4. **to use on ec2 instance:**
+   sudo apt install gunicorn
+   gunicorn -b 0.0.0.0:5000 app:app
+and you can access the site

 Since the Flask application is running on `127.0.0.1` (localhost) and port `5000`, you can access it locally using that URL.
 If you want to access it from other devices on the same network, you can use your computer's IP address instead of `127.0.0.1` (e.g., `http://192.168.1.100:5000/`).
 Just make sure any firewall settings allow access to port `5000`.